julianschumann/aego/README.md

   - Pillow: 8.4.0
 - Openmpi: 1.8.8

-All commands to reproduce the results have to be run in the directory where the respective python files are found
+All commands to reproduce the results have to be run in the directory where the respective python files are found.

+It also has to be noted that it on other operating systems, the command mpirun might have to be replaced with mpiexec.